databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 Databricks Unity Catalog brings fine-grained governance and security to Lakehouse data using a familiar, open interface.
 You can use Terraform to deploy the underlying cloud resources and Unity Catalog objects automatically, using a programmatic approach.

-This guide uses the following replacement variables in the templates and examples:
+This guide uses the following variables in configurations:

 - `databricks_account_username`: The username an account-level admin uses to log in to  [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com).
 - `databricks_account_password`: The password for `databricks_account_username`.
-- `databricks_account_id` The numeric ID for your Databricks account.
+- `databricks_account_id`: The numeric ID for your Databricks account.
 When you are logged in, it appears in the bottom left corner of the page.
+- `databricks_workspace_url`: Value of `workspace_url` attribute from [databricks_mws_workspaces](../resources/mws_workspaces.md#attribute-reference) resource.

-This guide is provided as-is and you can use this guide as the basis for your custom Terraform module
+This guide is provided as-is and you can use this guide as the basis for your custom Terraform module.

 To get started with Unity Catalog, this guide takes you throw the following high-level steps:
 - [Initialize the required providers](#provider-initialization)